AhmadT14/pdsnd_github/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
-Clone the remote repository to your local machine.
-Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.
+> **Note**: Please **fork** the original Udacity repository so that you have a **remote** copy in **your own GitHub account**.
+Clone that remote repository to your local machine.
+Later, as part of the "Post Your Work on GitHub" project, you will push your proposed changes to the remote repository in your GitHub account.

+---

-### Date created
+### Date Created
-Include the date you created this project and README file.
+April 5, 2025

 ### Project Title
-Replace the Project Title
+pdsnd_github

 ### Description
-Describe what your project is about and what it does
+This project is part of the *Programming for Data Science with Python* Nanodegree at Udacity.
+It introduces the fundamentals of **version control using Git and GitHub**.
+The main objective is to practice key Git operations such as forking, cloning, committing, and pushing changes to a remote repository.

-### Files used
+### Files Used
-Include the files used
+- `bikeshare.py`
+- CSV files containing bikeshare data for different cities (e.g., `chicago.csv`, `new_york_city.csv`, `washington.csv`)

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+This project and data are provided by the **Udacity Classroom** as part of the Nanodegree curriculum.